guitarrapc/githubactions-lab/README.md

 GitHub Actions context may be vulnerable to injection attacks if untrusted data is used.
 For example, if you use `${{ github.event.head_commit.message }}` directly in a shell command, an attacker could craft a commit message that includes shell commands, leading to arbitrary code execution.

 To mitigate this risk, avoid directly embedding untrusted data into shell commands or scripts.
-Instead, use safe methods to handle such data, like passing it as environment variables, then referencing those variables in your commands.
+Instead, use an intermediate environment variable.

 You can detect potential injection attacks via context with [ghalint](https://github.com/suzuki-shunsuke/ghalint), [zizmor](https://github.com/woodruffw/zizmor), and others.
 See detail in [Lint GitHub Actions workflow](#lint-github-actions-workflow).